tfpauly/privacy-proxy/draft-private-access-tokens.md

 Token redemption is performed using HTTP Authentication ({{!RFC7235}}), with the scheme "PrivateAccessToken".
 Origins challenge Clients to present a unique, single-use token from a specific Issuer.
-Once Clients have received a token from that Issuer, they present the token to the Origin.
+Once a Client has received a token from that Issuer, it presents the token to the Origin.

-### Token Challenge
+### Token Challenge {#challenge}

 Origins send a token challenge to Clients in an "WWW-Authenticate" header with the "PrivateAccessToken" scheme.
 This challenge includes a TokenChallenge message,